MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/template-tags.md

 Used with the block tag, provides template inheritance.
 This operator allows multiple templates to use a shared layout, while overriding specific areas of the parent layout.

-In Power Apps portals, the parent template name provided to the tag will generally refer to the name of a [web template](store-content-web-templates.md).
+In Power Pages, the parent template name provided to the tag will generally refer to the name of a [web template](../web-templates.md).

 When extends is used, it must be the first content in the template, and can only be followed by one or more block tags.